Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Numerical implementation

-The method of synchrotron photon emission is implemented in the particle-in-cell codes \emph{ELMIS3D} and \emph{Picador} \cite{QEDPIC} using their shared ``module-development-kit''.
+The method of synchrotron photon emission is implemented in the PIC codes ELMIS3D and Picador, \cite{QEDPIC, bastrakov.jcs.2012} using their shared ``module-development-kit''.

-The force $\mathrm{d} \mathbf{p}/\mathrm{d} t$ on the particle from the fields is known and we calculate its average momentum $\mathbf{p}$ from before and after the force is applied.
-Considering the part of the change in momentum which is perpendicular to the momentum we can calculate, $H_{\text{eff}}$.
-This is considered to be perpendicular to the plane of rotation and is given by
+The force $\mathrm{d} \mathbf{p}/\mathrm{d} t$ on the particle from the fields is known and we calculate its average momentum $\mathbf{p}$.
+Considering the part of the change in momentum which is perpendicular to the momentum we can calculate the magnitude of the effective magnetic field $H_{\text{eff}}$.
+As this field is perpendicular to the plane of rotation, its magnitude is given by

 In the expression above the assumption is made that the change in momentum is smaller than the average momentum.
-This is in general a good assumption, but situations can still occur in simulations in which it is violated!
-In the Boris scheme \cite{boris1970relativistic} for changing the momentum of the particles first half the electric force is applied, then a rotation due to the magnetic field and finally the remaining half of the electric force.
-If the momentum of a particle is greatly reduced by the electric field in the first step then the magnetic field could turn it around completely and finally it could be accelerated back to a great speed due to the remaining part of the electric field.
-This would produce a change in momentum much greater than the average momentum and give a very large value of the efficient magnetic field, where actually a much smaller magnetic field was changing the direction of a much less energetic particle.
-This would give rise to noise in form of rare, but much too energetic photon emission.
-This situation is solved by imposing a simple upper limit of $\Delta p_{\perp}/p$ in Eq. (\ref{eq:efficient_H}) so it is never greater than $1$.
+This is in general a good assumption, but situations can still occur in simulations in which it is violated.
+In the Boris scheme \cite{boris1970relativistic} for changing the momentum of the particles, half the electric force is first applied, then a rotation due to the magnetic field is performed, and finally the remaining half of the electric force can be applied.
+If the momentum of a particle is greatly reduced by the electric field in the first step then the magnetic field could turn it around completely and finally it could be strongly accelerated "backwards" due to the remaining part of the electric field.
+This would produce a change in the momentum much greater than the average momentum and give a very large value of the effective magnetic field, where in practice a much smaller magnetic field was changing the direction of a much less energetic particle.
+This would give rise to noise in form of singular high-energy photon emission.
+This is resolved by imposing the upper limit $\Delta p_{\perp}/p < 1$ in Eq. (\ref{eq:effective_H}).